lenkunz/lz-social-module/README.md

 It is general NodeJS module which is not bundled with any bundler script and not using ES 2015 code style.

+We use Promise polyfill to make it support node 4.x and keep the code readible.

 ## Installation

 ```bash